joshhornby/joshhornby.github.io/_posts/2026-01-08-what-is-an-ai-agent.md

 The goal isn't to build agents.
 The goal is to solve problems.
 Sometimes a prompt solves the problem.
 Sometimes you need tools.
 Sometimes you need a loop.

 Reaching for an agent when a prompt would work is over-engineering.
 Using a prompt when you need an agent means building something that can't do the job.

-The distinction isn't about being clever.
-It's about matching the solution to the problem.